MG Software.

 Frequently asked questions

-No, TypeScript is a superset of JavaScript.
-All JavaScript code is valid TypeScript.
-You can gradually add types and enable stricter options later as your knowledge grows.
+No, TypeScript is a superset of JavaScript meaning all existing JavaScript code is valid TypeScript.
+You can gradually add types and enable stricter compiler options later as your knowledge grows.
+The basic concepts of types and interfaces can be picked up within a week.
+Advanced concepts like generics, utility types, and conditional types require more time, but those are only needed for more complex use cases that come later.

-TypeScript has no direct impact on runtime performance since it compiles to plain JavaScript.
-It does make your development process faster by catching bugs earlier and providing better IDE support.
+TypeScript has no direct impact on runtime performance because it compiles to plain JavaScript.
+The generated code is functionally identical to handwritten JavaScript.
+However, TypeScript makes your development process significantly faster by catching bugs earlier at compile time, providing better IDE support with accurate autocomplete and refactoring tools, and by serving as living documentation that improves communication between team members.

 Related articles